zoetyu/workshop-ws-05-02-alt-frontend/README.md

 ```
 Here `delete` is the name of the function that will get passed back up to ToDo. `$emit` triggers an event that also links with ToDo.

-Let's go back to ToDo.
-We'll start by importing ToDoItem in the script tags.
+Let's go back to `ToDo`.
+We'll start by importing `ToDoItem` in the script tags.

 ```javascript
 import ToDoItem from './components/ToDoItem.vue'